Bells of the Rockies Members

 games as I can!

+Andrew serves Bells of the Rockies as Treasurer.
 Outside of ringing, Andrew teaches mathematics at Front Range Community College, and enjoys riding his bike, hiking, rock-climbing, and reading.
 He lives in Ft.
-Collins with his wife, Dayna, and their two dogs and forth-coming son!
+Collins with his wife, Dayna, and their two dogs and their toddler son.

 Kathryn works part time for Poudre school district in the Audiology Department.
 She directs a children's bell choir at First Presbyterian church in Fort Collins.
 She has few hobbies outside of ringing and her family, but has recently learned how to knit in which she has a love-hate relationship with so far!